shaider-usgs/git-software-tester/README.md

 # USGS GitLab and Software Releases

-This lesson will help USGS researchers and software developers learn the following:
+This lesson will help USGS researchers and software developers learn how to do the following:
 - Create a Git Repository for tracking version controlled software
 - Collaborate with others using USGS GitLab.
 - Create a USGS-compliant software release package with source code, metadata, disclaimers, license, and citation